For any business, cash flow is vital, and this is especially so for SMEs who are not as well capitalized.

 The net cash flow from operating reflects the net cash flow attributed to normal business operations, which is the net value of the operating cash inflow minus operating cash outflow.

-Net profit, from the perspective of the Profit and Loss Statement answers the question of whether the company is profitable for the relevant financial year.
+Net profit, from the perspective of the Profit and Loss Statement reflects the profitability of the business for the relevant financial year.

 In simplicity, it’s the total income of the business minus the total costs and expenditure.

 Among them, income includes operating and investment income.
 Total costs include the cost of goods sold and non-tangible costs (such as depreciation and amortization).

 A very important indicator of the quality of profitability is the comparison of operating net cash flows and net profits.